deepak4499/custom-react-mail-editor/readme.md

 ---

-## Pro Version Announcement

-We are delighted to announce that we now have a more powerful and customizable commercial version available.
-If it is for internal use only, then the open-source version is sufficient.
-However, if your editor is a critical feature, I recommend using the commercial version.
-<a href="https://www.easyemail.pro/?utm_source=github" target="_blank">Check it out here </a>.

----

 ## Introduction

 Easy email is developed based on the [MJML](https://mjml.io/) and has very good compatibility.
 At the same time, it can generate code through drag-and-drop editing.